stackql/stackql-devel/README.md

 ## Cloud infrastructure coding using SQL

-> InfraQL allows you to create, modify and query the state of services and resources across all three major public cloud providers (Google, AWS and Azure) using a common, widely known DSL...SQL.
+> StackQL allows you to create, modify and query the state of services and resources across all three major public cloud providers (Google, AWS and Azure) using a common, widely known DSL...SQL.

 ----
 ## Its as easy as...